unboxed/unboxed.co/source/blog/2017-07-21-what-should-be-in-your-innovation-kit.md

 <br/>
 # Index cards
 These are for when more developed ideas begin appearing and you need a place to write these important things down.
 They’re also very useful for sketching out your user personas.
 Less flimsy than post-its, with index cards you’re able to assign individual stories to each one, allowing you to re-prioritise your roadmap by simply laying them out on the table and shuffling around the order, based on your changing requirements.
-If you’re not using index cards, cut some bits of normal card up into sheets of A6 and use these.<br/>
+If you’re not using index cards, cut up some bits of normal card into sheets of A6 to use.<br/>

 ![Index cards](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/d078731d9acdaafd56c3e1ef4d160d88.JPG)